How a hairdresser ended up a medical editor

 Networking and visibility

 Like any freelance profession, medical editing relies on relationships.
-Connecting with healthcare professionals, medical communicators and other editors helps generate referrals and repeat work.
-Consistent online visibility – through a professional website and useful content – reinforces credibility.
+Building connections with healthcare professionals, medical communicators and other editors helps generate referrals and repeat work.

 Staying current